Camela C. Theeler: Federal judicial service

 On February 7, 2024, President Joe Biden announced his intent to nominate Theeler to serve as a United States district judge of the United States District Court for the District of South Dakota as part of a bipartisan package of nominees including Eric Schulte.
 She was recommended to the White House by Senators John Thune and Mike Rounds.
 On February 8, 2024, her nomination was sent to the Senate.
 President Biden nominated Theeler to the seat vacated by Judge Jeffrey L. Viken, who assumed senior status on October 1, 2021.
 On March 6, 2024, a hearing on her nomination was held before the Senate Judiciary Committee.
 On April 11, 2024, her nomination was reported out of committee by a 20–1 vote.
 On May 16, 2024, the United States Senate confirmed her nomination by a 90–4 vote.
 She received her judicial commission on June 4, 2024.

+Notable cases

+In July 2026, Theeler blocked South Dakota's abortion pill advertising ban, which opponents have criticized as a violation of the First Amendment.